Purchases made through links earn us a small commission, at no extra cost to you.

 Vienna Card Tips

-- The transit pass you get with the Vienna Card is valid for 24/48/72 hours from the time of validation.
+Vienna Card Transit Pass: The transit pass you get with the Vienna Card is valid for exactly 24/48/72 hours from the time of validation/exact date and time you wrote on your card.
 You can use it on all public transportation services (underground, trams, buses).

-- You can buy the Vienna Card online, at hotels, the tourist information offices on Albertinaplatz, in Vienna Main Station, and the airport.
+Where to Buy: You can buy the Vienna Card online and at the tourist information offices on Albertinaplatz and in the airport.
+You can also buy the card at travel agencies and some hotels.

-- The Vienna Card is not to be confused with the Vienna Pass, another sightseeing card.
+More Tips: The Vienna Card is not to be confused with the Vienna Pass, a sightseeing card that includes free admission to many of Vienna’s top tourist attractions.

 Accommodations in Vienna